PhD in Humanities

 Students who have completed pertinent graduate work at other institutions (30 hours of humanities courses, language training and written work roughly equivalent to the portfolio) may qualify for a Master of Arts equivalency upon admission to the graduate program.
 Students admitted with an MA equivalency must take the required core course for the humanities program, Interdisciplinary Approaches to the Arts and Humanities (HUMA 6300).

-Students seeking a PhD in the humanities will normally complete a minimum of 60 semester hours of course work beyond a master's degree or its equivalent, demonstrate advanced proficiency in an approved foreign language, pass doctoral qualifying examinations, submit a dissertation proposal and complete and defend a dissertation.
+Students seeking a PhD in the humanities will normally complete a minimum of 60 semester hours of course work beyond a master's degree or its equivalent, pass the Doctoral Qualifying Examination, demonstrate advanced proficiency in an approved foreign language, pass the Doctoral Field Examinations, submit a dissertation proposal, and complete and defend a dissertation.

-Effective Fall 2014, students must, within the first 18 semester credit hours of coursework applicable to the degree plan, successfully complete HUMA 6300, one course in HUAS, one course in HUHI, and one course in HUSL.
-Doctoral students must also enroll in at least 5 organized courses offered at the 7000-level as part of their 42 hours of coursework.
+Students must, within the first 18 semester credit hours of coursework applicable to the degree plan, successfully complete HUMA 6300, one course in HUAS, one course in HUHI, and one course in HUSL.
+In addition, doctoral students must also enroll in at least 5 organized courses offered at the 7000-level as part of their 42 hours of coursework.

 Learn more about the Foreign Language Requirement